gruppe-adler/DoorLock/README.md

 # Current Limitations/WIP
 * its possible to lock on opened state
 * there is no fallback/abuse prevention to locking someone inside a house (will probably be solved by allowing everyone inside house to unlock)
+* GM can only lock and not open from GM interface